sigmaeon/kaggle-notebooks-uspppm/README.md

 # kaggle-notebooks-uspppm
-Collection of Notebooks for teh USPPPM Kaggle challenge
+Collection of notebooks for the [USPPPM Kaggle challenge](https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching/)